 In the U.S., given recent federal and state government initiatives directed at lowering the total cost of health care, the U.S. Congress and state legislatures will likely continue to focus on health care reform, reducing the cost of prescription pharmaceuticals and reforming the Medicare and Medicaid systems.
 For example, the PPACA encourages comparative effectiveness research.
-Any adverse findings for our products from such research may negatively impact reimbursement available for our products.
+Any adverse findings for our Products from such research may negatively impact reimbursement available for our Products.
 Similarly, the SUPPORT Act, which was signed into law on October 24, 2018, encourages the prevention and treatment of opioid addiction and the development of non-opioid pain management treatments.
 Although it is too early to assess the impact of the SUPPORT Act, it could potentially increase competition for HTX-011 and HTX-034, if approved, and have other negative impacts on our business.
 In addition to these initiatives, proposals are being discussed that would tie the prices of U.S. pharmaceuticals to the cost of pharmaceuticals in other countries, governmental drug pricing task forces have been formed with the goal of combating the increased costs of prescription pharmaceuticals and several states in the U.S. have introduced legislation to require pharmaceutical companies to disclose their costs to justify the prices of their products.
-As evidenced by proposals and initiatives such as these, low prices of our products in foreign jurisdictions may have a negative impact on the prices of our products in the U.S. For example, if legislation is passed that ties the prices of U.S. pharmaceuticals to the cost of pharmaceuticals in other countries and if ZYNRELEF is approved for marketing in the EU or elsewhere and is subject to pricing regulations that keep its price low in those jurisdictions, then this could lower the potential price of the product in the U.S., thereby limiting the revenue we would be able to generate from it.
+Additionally, on September 13, 2020, an Executive Order was signed furthering these initiatives, creating a "most-favored-nation" policy and directing the U.S. Secretary of Health and Human Services to develop and implement rulemaking and payment plans that would limit the amount paid by Medicare for certain pharmaceutical products to the lowest prices (after certain adjustments) of such products paid in certain other countries.
+As evidenced by proposals and initiatives such as these, low prices of our Products and Product Candidates in foreign jurisdictions may have a negative impact on the prices of our Products and Product Candidates in the U.S. For example, if legislation is passed or regulations are adopted that tie the prices of U.S. pharmaceuticals to the cost of pharmaceuticals in other countries and if ZYNRELEF is subject to pricing regulations in the EU or in other countries in which it is approved that keep its price low in those jurisdictions, then this could lower the potential price of the product in the U.S., thereby limiting the revenue we would be able to generate from it.
+Additionally, on September 24, 2020, the FDA published the Importation Rule.
+Although it is too early to assess the impact of the Importation Rule, it could potentially reduce U.S. revenues for any of our Products or Product Candidates that are also approved in Canada and potentially have other negative impacts on our business.
 Economic pressure on state budgets may result in states increasingly seeking to achieve budget savings through mechanisms that limit coverage or payment for drugs.
 State Medicaid programs are increasingly asking manufacturers to pay supplemental rebates and requiring prior authorization by the state program for use of any drug for which supplemental rebates are not being paid.
-Further, the trend toward managed health care in the U.S., which could significantly influence the purchase of health care services and products, may result in lower prices for our products, once approved for marketing.
+Further, the trend toward managed health care in the U.S., which could significantly influence the purchase of health care services and products, may result in lower prices for our Products and our Product Candidates, once approved for marketing.
 While we cannot predict whether any legislative or regulatory proposals affecting our business will be adopted, the announcement or adoption of these proposals could have a material and adverse effect on our potential revenues and gross margins.